lajanki/quote_randomizer/README.md

 * quotes.sql
   - SQL statements to create the database.
 Updating the database is done by manually updating this file and running the main script with the ```--rebuild-database``` switch.
 * quotes.db
-  - The databse containing three tables:
+  - The databse containing four tables:
     1. quotes: with columns (quote, author) of actual quotes read from various internet sources, see quotes.sql.
-    2. lyrics: with columns (title, search, verse, status), where
+    2. lyrics: with columns (title, search, verse), where
        * title, the title of a song
        * search, a shorter version of title used to tell --set-song which song should be processed next
        * verse, a line or two of the actual lyrics.
 The purpose is to split the actual verses into small enough pieces to fit into a tweet.
-       * status, a leftover from previous version.
-Will probably be removed later...
     3. dictionary: with columns (word, class) of pos-tagged words used to identify valid words for the randomizer to use.
 Most of the contents are pulled from the nltk library.
+    4. lyrics_status: a small table for keeping track of which song lyric should be read next.